freenas/freenas-docs/userguide/vms.rst

 with the folder button or by typing a directory in the field.

 The final screen of the Wizard displays the chosen options for the new Docker VM.
-Click :guilabel:`Submit` to create the VM or :guilabel:`Back` to change any settings:
+Click :guilabel:`SUBMIT` to create the VM or :guilabel:`BACK` to change any settings:

 .. figure:: images/vms-add-wizard-docker-summary.png